 When it comes to operating your call center efficiently, time spent away from the phones and the phone can be costly to your company.
 Whether your company’s business is sales or collections, it is important that the company’s time is being used wisely.
 Here are a few tips that may help you get to cut down some of your costs and help your call center be more productive.

 With so many new innovations in this technological era, you may be tempted to upgrade your call center’s software as well.
 However, before you start shelling out the big bucks, you should take a close look at where your system needs improving and where it already excels.

-When you are paying employees by the hour, sometimes they may take more than an adequate amount of breaks during the day.
-Try giving your employees a set number of allowed breaks per day in order to ensure that maximum work gets done and that productivity is high.
+When you pay employees by the hour, sometimes they may take more than an adequate amount of breaks during the day.
+Try giving your employees a set number of allowed breaks per day to ensure that maximum work gets done and that productivity is high.

 Rather than have a lengthy in-class training period, try shortening it significantly and do the bulk of the training with live calls and a coach.
-The main thing is that the trainee knows how to properly code the calls so that you do not have too much empty air time.
-However, having your trainees listen and watch as their trainer takes live calls can help them to get the hang of things much quicker.
+The main thing is that the trainee knows how to properly code the calls to not have too much empty air time.
+However, having your trainees listen and watch as their trainer takes live calls can help them get the hang of things much quicker.

 Remember, your employees are your biggest asset as well as your biggest expense.
-One of the best ways that you can save on overhead is not by purchasing the best equipment but by maximizing the potential of your employees.
+One of the best ways you can save on overhead is not by purchasing the best equipment but by maximizing your employees’ potential.
 Allowing your employees to be a part of the process by encouraging them to work smarter and more efficiently is the most cost-effective thing you can do.
-You can make a huge financial difference by carefully managing your call center to maximize profits
+You can make a huge financial difference by carefully managing your call center to maximize profits.